rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 When you call it, it will start recording changes that occur from the operations you perform.
-When you are done, you can either invoke `rollback_to`, which will undo those changes, or else `confirm`, which will make the permanent.
+When you are done, you can either invoke `rollback_to`, which will undo those changes, or else `confirm`, which will make them permanent.
 Snapshots can be nested as long as you follow a stack-like discipline.

 Rather than use snapshots directly, it is often helpful to use the